This post contains affiliate links. If you make a purchase I may earn a commission. As an Amazon Associate, I may earn from qualifying purchases.

-My favorite terracotta pendants are made in Canada at Terracotta Pendants, I find them to be beautiful and high quality.
+My favorite terracotta pendants are made in Canada at Terracotta Pendants (affiliate link), I find them to be beautiful and high quality.
 You can also find terracotta jewelry on sites such as Etsy.

 Essential Oil Bracelets: